Aircraft maintenance engineer (Canada)

 In Canada an Aircraft maintenance engineer (AME) is a person who is responsible for signing the maintenance release of certified aircraft and is licensed to do so by the national airworthiness authority, Transport Canada (TC).
 Their job is to ensure that aircraft are maintained in a safe condition.

 The applicant for an AME licence must be at least 21 years old.
 Aircraft maintenance engineers must complete a training course at a TC approved training organization (ATO), which are mostly Canadian vocational colleges.
-There are also approved distance learning courses.
+There are also accepted distance learning courses.
 A period of apprenticeship prior to writing the licensing examinations is required.
-Upon successful completion they are granted an AME licence, which is valid for six years and may be renewed.
+Upon successful completion they are granted an AME licence, which is valid for ten years and may be renewed.

 AMEs retain their recency by completing maintenance or related work.
 The Canadian Aviation Regulations require that once the holder's licence is more than two years old that they complete six months worth of work in the previous two years performing or supervising aircraft maintenance, act in an executive capacity in a maintenance organization, or teach or supervise teaching of aviation maintenance at an approved training organization.